Armée d'Orient (1915–1919): Gallery

-Fanfare of the band of the 84th Infantry, in from of Livadia, to the west of the Vardar on 20 January 1917.
+The band of the 84th infantry, on the Livadia front, to the west of the Vardar on 20 January 1917.

 Review of Senegalese Tirailleurs by General Guillaumat.
 Photo taken at the village of Vatokhorion, in the municipality of Florina in Greece, on 7 March 1918.

 Tirailleurs indochinois from Vietnam in the Autonomous Province of Korçë in Albania in January 1917.